 ∂y∂ci=ixi−1∂y∂ci=ixi−1

-can be very steep which cause the learning rate problem discussed before.
-The cost here escalates very high which takes many iterations to undo.
+can be very steep which causes the learning rate problem discussed before.
+The cost here escalates very high which takes many repetitions to undo.
 For example, from iteration 10,000 to 11,000, the coefficient for x5x5 changes from -0.000038 to -0.000021 but the cost jumps from 82 to 34,312.

-When we build our model, we also try out a polynomial model with order of 9.
-Even after a long training, the model still makes poors predictions.
-We decide to start with a model with order of 3, and increase it gradually.
+When we build our model, we also try out a polynomial model with order of nine.
+Even after a long training, the model still makes poor predictions.
+We decide to start with a model with order of threeand increase it gradually.
 This is another example to demonstrate why we should start with a simple model first.
-At 7, we find the model is too hard to train.
-The following is what a 7 order model predicts:
+At seven, we find the model is too hard to train.
+The following is what a seven-order model predicts:

 Diminishing and exploding gradient

-Cannot train a mode if gradients explode or diminish.
-From our previous example, we demonstrate how important to trace the gradient at different layer to troubleshoot problem.
-In our online dating model, we log||gradient||||gradient|| for each layers.
+Cannot train a model if gradients explode or diminish.
+From our previous example, we demonstrate the importantance of tracing the gradient at different layers to troubleshoot problems.
+In our online dating model, we log||gradient||||gradient|| for each layer.

-There are a couple things that we need to monitor.
-Are the magnitude too high or too small?
-If the magnitude is too high at later stage of training, the gradient descent is having problem to find the minima.
-Some parameters may be oscillating.
-For example, when we have the scaling problem with the features (year of education and monthly income), the gradient is so huge that the model learns nothing.
+A couple of things we need to be monitored.
+Is the magnitude too high or too small?
+If the magnitude is too high at a later stage of training, the gradient descent is having problems finding the minimum.Some parameters may be oscillating.
+For example, when we have the scaling problem with the features (years of education and monthly income), the gradient is so huge that the model learns nothing.

-If gradient is small, the network learns slowly.
+If the gradient is small, the network learns slowly.
 In the following log, the gradient diminishing from the right layer (layer 6) to the left layer (layer 0).
 Layer 0 is learning much slower than layer 6.

 A network with many deep layers may suffer from this gradient diminishing problem.
 Let’s come back to back propagation to understand the problems.